 2018 - International Year of the Reef

-Still on the screen with Chasing Coral after it got shortlisted for an Oscar, we kicked off 2018 as being the official coordinators of International Year of the Reef.
+Still on the screen with Chasing Coral after winning an Emmy, a Peabody, and getting shortlisted for an Oscar, we kicked off 2018 with International Year of the Reef.
 It's going to be another busy year...

 Co-founders of The Ocean Agency, Lorna Parry and Christophe Bailhache, continue to lead the founding operation, Underwater Earth.